denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 }
 ```

-Something interesting happens when we work with upper bounds or unbounded wildcards.
-The list becomes logically immutable and therefore cannot be modified.
+Something interesting happens **==when we work with upper bounds or unbounded wildcards.
+The list becomes logically immutable and therefore cannot be modified.==**

 ```java
 2: static class Sparrow extends Bird { }